jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Create Argument and Call Argument’s Members

 There may be more things you want to do with an argument before passing it to a procedure.
 You may want to create a brand new object as an argument and you may want to call some members of the argument first.
 You *can’t* do these operations directly on the argument.
-You have to create a separate object, manipulate it and then pass it by reference
+You might create a separate object, manipulate it and then pass it by reference

 There’s a shorthand for creating a brand new object and passing it by reference.
 In text code this might look like this: